-And as a business coach who works with small business owners like you a lot, I want you to know I am cheering for you.
+And as a business and life coach who works with small business owners like you a lot, I want you to know I am cheering for you.
 I love that you are taking this step and I wish more people would.
 I think, that when all is said and done, a lot of the world’s depression epidemic is caused by people feeling they are not in control of their lives.
 Starting your own business is a sure fire way to take that control back again.

 More power to your right arm.